By Scott Dutton

 Hospital by-laws (properly written) require physicians to have malpractice coverage in place not only during the time you practice at the hospital, but also for any potential future claims that may arise as a result of your practice of medicine when you were on staff.
 Translation, the physician is required to purchase tail coverage or will be in violation of the hospital by-laws.

 If a physician leaves a group practice, that physician may have a contractual obligation to buy/pay for tail coverage upon departure and may not be aware of that obligation.
 Many physician employment agreements are either silent on or at best ambiguous about who bears the expense of malpractice tail coverage in the event a physician leaves a group.
 Always consult an employment attorney when joining a new practice and signing a new agreement as well as negotiating a departure from an existing group.

 Another reason to purchase tail coverage is, unfortunately to keep your medical license from being suspended.
 Yes, there are a few states that require physicians (as part of licensing) to have tail coverage in place.
 Most importantly, the decision to not purchase tail coverage today could haunt a physician in the future.
 Hospitals with good credentialing practices will not grant staff privileges to a physician with any gaps in malpractice coverage.
 Also, if a physician pursues employment with a hospital (as many private practice physicians are these days) a gap in malpractice insurance will minimally disrupt the employment negotiation.
 As with all other important financial considerations that accompany the practice of medicine, always consult with an expert in the insurance industry, lawyer, and/or CPA and make an informed decision.

-Content provided by Scott Dutton, Administrator of The Stand Alone Tail Program, www.StandAloneTail.com
+Scott Dutton is the Administrator of The Stand Alone Tail Program, www.StandAloneTail.com.